How to troubleshoot HID headlights

 • HID headlight bulb gives off a dim pink glow

 Swap the problem bulb to the opposite side.
-If it works there without shutting off, the problem is in the ballast or ignitor.
+If it works there without shutting off, the problem is in the ballast or igniter.

 A worn bulb tends to lose its arc, so the ballast tries to relight it.
-As mentioned above, the ballast will repeatedly try to re-strike the bulb until it overheats and shuts down.
+The ballast will make multiple attempts to re-light the bulb until the ballast overheats and shuts down.
 If your HID bulb shuts off sporadically and unpredictably; maybe just once in a 24-hr period, try this.